Family Game Night (game show): Spelling Bee

 Mom wears a "stinger" (a black marker) on her back to spell out words for other family members.
 The moms are not allowed to talk, or else the word is disqualified.
 They are, however, sometimes encouraged to make "buzzing" noises like a bee.
 If a family can't guess the word after the third letter, host Newton gives a clue to the word.
 Each right answer is worth 100 points, and each family has 90 seconds to guess as many words as possible.
 The highest score wins.
 Ties are broken by who took the least time to score their words.

 Season 3

 Some of the basic games were held over from the previous seasons.
 However, they were changed in some ways to accommodate the show's new format as well as the addition of other games (with Simon Flash and Connect 4 Basketball as the only games to remain unchanged).
 Also, Stacey J. Aswad took over the announcing duties, replacing Burton Richardson.
+However, Newton himself does the announcing duties for the intro instead, while Aswad takes over after.
 After each game was played, each team picked a combination code for the Community Chest near the end of the show.
 Each combination had three specified colors, and if the chest was opened, the teams would play for a new car.
 If the chest was not opened, the teams kept the prizes they won earlier, as with seasons 1 and 2.
 In total, only 8 games were used.